 - 4 ounces canned roasted diced green chiles

 - 1 teaspoon ground cumin

 - 1 Tablespoon chili powder

-- lime wedges, diced avocado, and tortilla chips for serving (optional)
+- lime wedges, diced avocado, tortilla chips, etc., for serving (optional)

 - Add the onion and saute about 5 minutes until soft and slightly translucent.

-- Then add the garlic and saute about 30 seconds.
+- Add the garlic and saute about 30 seconds.

-- Next add the bell peppers and saute about 2 minutes.
+- Add the bell peppers and saute about 2 minutes.

-- Then add the tomato sauce, black beans with the reserved liquid, green chilies, cumin, chili powder, and oregano to the pot.
+- Add the tomato sauce, black beans with the reserved liquid, green chiles, cumin, chili powder, and oregano to the pot.